ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 ## The Explanation

-The settings above work their colorizing magic by adding ANSI escape codes into output from `ls` and `grep` commands.
+The settings above work their colorizing magic by adding ANSI escape codes to output from `ls` and `grep` commands.
 For example, let's run `grep` on `example.txt` below.

 ```bash
 $ cat example.txt